Clear House Accountants

 • Any benefits or reimbursements that are offered with the work

-Once you have the details you should be in a good enough position to use the tool above to determine your worker’s employment status.
+Once you have the details you should be in a good enough position to use the tool above to determine your workerโ€™s employment status.
 Alternatively, our contractor accountants can help guide you through the process.

 What does the new update to CEST bring about?

-Questions revolve around the worker’s responsibilities, the right to send in a substitute if unavailable, the person who bears the cost of worker’s equipment, financial risk, the level of worker’s involvement, and whether that working is providing service elsewhere.
-After answering all of the questions, the CEST tool will then decide whether IR-35 rules apply to the employment status or not.
-Testing carried out by HMRC on actual cases using the CEST tool in 2018, showed that 92% of the times the result that the CEST tool generated were similar to the actual case results by the first-tier tribunal.
+Questions revolve around the worker’s responsibilities, the right to send in a substitute if unavailable, the person who bears the cost of the worker’s equipment, financial risk, the level of workerโ€™s involvement, and whether that worker is providing service elsewhere.
+After answering all of the questions, the CEST tool will then decide whether IR-35 rules apply to the employment status or not.ย Testing carried out by HMRC on actual cases using the CEST tool in 2018 showed that 92% of the time, the results that the CEST tool generated were similar to the actual case results by the first-tier tribunal.

 What are the concerns?

 Experts argue that despite the revamping of the CEST tool, it still cannot be considered reliable.
 The reason might be because it doesn’t take some factors into account, say Mutuality of Obligation (MoO), that has been a decisive factor in many IR-35 related cases previously.
 MoO demands that the employer should assign a particular job to the worker, and in return, the worker should accept and provide full services to the employer.
-The CEST tool still assumes MoO to be part of every contract, thus raising questions on its reliability.
+The CEST tool still assumes MoO to be part of every contract, thus raising questions on its reliability.ย

 Considering the criticism, HMRC managed to defend its update by stating that the changes are the result of the feedback provided by over 300 stakeholders to reduce the number of errors and introduce higher levels of reliability and accuracy.

-Though the CEST tool has been successful in providing accurate results in more straightforward cases, it still fails to deliver definite answers in more complicated and exceptional employment circumstances, for instance, employment status for contractors from the entertainment industry.
-It is therefore advisable to speak to an expert contractor accountant or get an IR-35 contract review where the case might be more complicated.
+Though the CEST tool has been successful in providing accurate results in more straightforward cases, it still fails to deliver definite answers in more complicated and exceptional employment circumstances, for instance, employment status for contractors from the entertainment industry.ย It is, therefore, advisable to speak to an expert contractor accountant or get anย IR-35 contract review where the case might be more complicated.

 What should organizations ensure?

-Expecting accurate and reliable results from the CEST tool can only be possible if you enter correct data.
+Expecting accurate and reliable results from the CEST tool can only be possible if you enter the correct data.
 It is advisable for companies that have so many contractors on board to conduct an internal audit of their employees before using this tool.

 You must keep in mind that HMRC will only decide according to the results provided by the CEST tool, given that the data provided is correct and the tool is used according to the mentioned guidelines.